Nonseparable Sample Selection Models with Censored Selection Rules: Introduction

 \section{Introduction}

 This paper considers a nonseparable sample selection model with a censored selection rule.
 The most common example is a selection rule with censoring at zero, also referred to in the parametric setting as tobit type 3, although other forms of censored selection rules are permissible.
 A leading empirical example is estimating the determinants of wages when workers report working hours rather than the binary work/not work decision.
-An important feature of the model, beyond the relaxation of distributional assumptions, is the inherent heterogeneity facilitated through nonseparability.
-Our approach is to account for selection via an appropriately constructed control function.
-We propose a three step estimation procedure which first employs the distribution regression of Foresi and Peracchi (1995) and Chernozhukov et al. (2013) to compute the appropriate control function.
-The second step is estimated either by least squares, distribution or quantile regression employing the estimated control function.
-The primary estimands of interest are obtained in the third step as functionals of the second step and control function estimates.
+We account for selection via an appropriately constructed control function and propose a three-step estimation procedure which first employs distribution regression to compute the appropriate control function.
+The second step is estimated by least squares, distribution or quantile regression employing the estimated control function as an additional conditioning variable.
+The estimands of interest are obtained in the third step as functionals of the second step and control function estimates.